horsepurve/truly-uncertain/README.md

 <br />
 <br />

-Based on Deep Ensemble, we use truth discovery within the probability simplex to find the truth vector which is better than the naive mean Ensemble, w.r.t uncertainty.
-Further, we use geometric optimization to ensure the accuracy is preserved, provably, as shown as follows:
+Based on Deep Ensemble, we use *truth discovery* within the probability simplex to find the truth vector, which is better than the naive mean Ensemble, w.r.t uncertainty.
+Further, we use geometric optimization to ensure the accuracy is preserved provably, as shown as follows:

 <p align="center">
   <img src="./img/illus.png" width="350">